Mmtza/inertia-setup/README.md

 Inertia has no client-side routing, nor does it require an API.
 Simply build controllers and page views like you've always done!
 Inertia works great with any backend framework, but it's fine-tuned for Laravel.

+## Not a framework

+Inertia isn't a framework, nor is it a replacement for your existing server-side or client-side frameworks.
+Rather, it's designed to work with them.
+Think of Inertia as glue that connects the two.
+Inertia does this via adapters.
+We currently have three official client-side adapters (React, Vue, and Svelte) and two server-side adapters (Laravel and Rails).

 ## Learning Laravel Inertia React (client-side)

 Once you have your server-side framework configured, you then need to setup your client-side framework.
 Inertia currently provides support for React, Vue, and Svelte.